Check out our new FHA first-time homebuyers guide updated for 2024

 Through Section 8 in Louisiana, the Housing Choice Voucher Homeownership Program offers you an opportunity to transition from renting to owning by utilizing your voucher to pay for monthly mortgage expenses.
 To qualify for the program, you need to meet specific criteria, including income thresholds and program requirements.
 Additionally, you must complete homeownership counseling and demonstrate financial readiness.

-While the HCV homeownership program offers a pathway to ownership, it's necessary to note that not all public housing authorities in Louisiana may offer it.
+While the HCV homeownership program offers a pathway to ownership, it's necessary to note that not all PHAs in Louisiana participate in this program, so check with your local housing authority for availability.
 Availability can vary depending on the resources and policies of each PHA.

 What Are the Public Housing Authorities in Louisiana?